Chart Color Schemes

 Employment

-Conversely, professional & technical services have lower representation at 2.4% versus the regional average of 11.5%.
-The predominantly residential area appears to offer limited local employment opportunities, indicated by the Census working population vs resident population count.
-Over a 12-month period ending September 2025, employment increased by 2.4% while labour force grew by 3.3%, causing unemployment to rise by 0.9 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, and a 0.2 percentage point increase in unemployment.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Halekulani's employment mix suggests local employment should increase by approximately 6.6% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, professional & technical services have lower representation at 2.4%, compared to the regional average of 11.5%.
+Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending September 2025, employment increased by 2.5% while labour force grew by 3.3%, causing the unemployment rate to rise by 0.8 percentage points.
+For comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, and an unemployment rate increase of 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Halekulani's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment